matildasofia/WGScluster/README.md

-# WGScluster-an application for genotyping
+# WGScluster - an application for genotyping